Ardeleanu-Vlad-George/blank_whispers/README.md

 The project will contain two directories: './source/' for storing the source code that will be analyzed and './logged/' to which certain outputs of the main file './blank_whispers.py' can be redirected.
 Considering the purpose of the project, the first one is 'git'-tracked while the second isn't.

+Find a better way to detect comments and a better way to ignore the 'shebang' in script files.